 Aside from the color of the miso the main means of varying the flavor of your soup is by the garnish that is incorporated.
 At breakfast you may find soft silken tofu paired with green onion or wakame seaweed.
 Later in the day you might have meat or fish together with shredded cabbage and fried tofu with green onions, for example.

-During the fall or winter seasons it is common to see the more substantial Pork Miso Soup.
-This is simply miso soup made into a stew with more variety and larger vegetables added to the base.
-To make it a meal unto itself morsels of pork is also added and, like the best stews, it is
+During the fall or winter seasons it is common to serve the more substantial Pork Miso Soup.
+This is simply miso soup made into a stew with meat and more variety and larger vegetables added to the base.
+To make it more of a meal unto itself and, like the best stews, it is…

 Even better the next day.